Facts About the Hotel Barge Scottish Highlander

 All sizes are approximate.

 Bathrooms: All cabins have a shower, wash-basin, and WC.
-The bathrooms are fully lined & have a heated towel rail, 110v shaver socket and an air extractor fan (except the Cameron Suite which has a porthole).
+The bathrooms are fully panelled & have a heated towel rail, 110v shaver socket and an air extractor fan (except the Cameron Suite which has a porthole).
+There are no portholes in the stateroom bathrooms.
 Towels, hand soap, shower gel, shampoo, hair dryers, slippers and bathrobes are all provided.

 Climate Control

-The barge has household style central heating.
+The barge has domestic style central heating.
 Air conditioning unit in Saloon area.
 Each cabin has a cooling fan.

 Computer and Telephone